 Where is the wake held?

-The wake is held at the home of the deceased or at the home of someone close to the deceased.
+The wake is commonly held at the home of the deceased or the home of someone close to the deceased.

 You may hear both laughter and tears at the wake.
-The atmosphere is respectful and people try to celebrate the life of the deceased, but it is still a sad day.
-The mood will change from wake to wake, depending on the circumstances of death, so try and read the room to see if the general vibe is jovial or sad.
+The atmosphere is respectful, and people try to celebrate the life of the deceased, but it is still a sad day.
+The mood will change from wake to wake, depending on the circumstances of death, so try and read the room to see if the general vibe is cheerful or sombre.

 You can attend both.
-The wake is more personal, you are in someone’s home and are often speaking directly to family of the deceased.
+The wake is more personal; you are in someone’s home and often speak directly to the deceased’s family.
 The wake is good for seeing the deceased and speaking with their family.

-The funeral is more common for people who want to show their respects, but may not know the family of the deceased well.
-You will still get a chance to speak to the family after the mass, but it is certainly less intimate.
+The funeral is more commonly attended by people who want to show their respects but may not know the deceased’s family well.
+You will still get the chance to speak to the family after the mass, but it is undoubtedly less intimate.

-Can a viewing and funeral be the same day?
+Can a Viewing and a Funeral be on the Same Day?

-What is the difference between a wake vs viewing?
+What is the Difference between a Wake and a Viewing?

 There is not much difference in attire for wakes and funerals.
 Clothes should be formal, professional and dark in colour.
 A wake can be slightly less formal, but you won’t be out of place wearing a suit or formal dress.

 Death is a saddening incident that can happen to anyone, but Ireland seems to have found a way to deal with the grief through celebration.
-In the past Irish people believed that being dead means transferring to a peaceful afterlife which was a cause for celebration.
+In the past, Irish people believed that being dead meant transferring to a peaceful afterlife, which was a cause for celebration.
 We have continued this tradition into modern times to try and celebrate the life of a loved one while grieving.

-The Irish wake, is an attempt to celebrate the life of a person and be close to loved ones during the difficult process of grieving.
-It may seem unusual to an outsider, but it definitely a positive way to embrace hardships as a community rather than leaving people to mourn alone.
+The Irish wake is an attempt to celebrate a person’s life and be close to loved ones during the difficult process of grieving.
+It may seem unusual to an outsider, but it is a positive way to embrace hardships as a community rather than leaving people to mourn alone.

-We have tried our best to include as much Irish wake traditions as possible, so not every Irish wake looks like the one we have described.
-Traditions vary from village to village and every family does their best to create a funeral that their loved one would appreciate.
-This is more important to follow than any tradition mentioned.
+Although we have detailed many of the standard Irish wake traditions and customs, not every Irish wake looks like the one we have described.
+Traditions vary from village to village, and every family does their best to create a funeral that their loved one would appreciate.
+This is more important to follow than any traditions or customs mentioned.